Praise-God Barebone: Appointment to the Nominated Assembly

 In July 1653 Barebone was appointed to sit as a representative of the City of London in the Nominated Assembly, a body set up after the expulsion of the Rump Parliament by Oliver Cromwell.
 The Assembly, whose members were chosen by Cromwell and the Army Council instead of being elected, soon became known as Barebone's Parliament to its many critics, Barebone proving a likely target due to his name and his apparently humble origins.

-Although he was never chosen to sit in the Assembly's Council of State, Barebone was an active member.
+Barebone, who was never chosen to sit in the Assembly's Council of State, was an active member.
 He sat on a committee on tithes set up on 19 July 1653, and he was also one of the first members of the committee established on 19 August to consider law reform.
 In late July he was tasked with placating large numbers of women who were demonstrating at Westminster in support of John Lilburne.

 Later career

 Barebone was elected to the Common Council of the City of London for the year 1657 and re-elected until 1660.
 After the restoration of the Rump Parliament, he was nominated to the London militia committee under the Act of 7 July 1659.
 In 1660, Barebone endeavoured to prevent the Restoration of the English monarchy.
 He published Marchamont Needham's book News from Brussels in a Letter from a Near Attendant on His Majesty's Person..., which related unfavourable anecdotes about the prospective king of England, Charles II.
 Along with other "well-affected citizens" in London, he also presented an address to the Rump Parliament in February 1660 urging that they "use all possible Endeavours to prevent the Commonwealth's Adversaries in this their most dangerous Stratagem" and subsequently received the thanks of the House.

 When the same Parliament had its secluded members of 1648 readmitted, paving the way for the Restoration, celebratory bonfires were lit in London by young apprentices, and Barebone "had but little thanks of the boyes, for they broke all his glass windows that belonged to the front of his house".
 In July 1660, following the Restoration, a royalist tract called The Picture of the Good Old Cause Drawn to the Life reprinted a petition he had made in February calling for Members of Parliament to deny rule by Charles II or any other single person.

 As a result of these views, he was arrested on 25 November 1661 and charged with treason alongside James Harrington and Samuel Moyer.
 He was then imprisoned in the Tower of London.
 He was freed on 27 July 1662 after a petition from his wife pleading his illness.
 In 1666, his premises were one of the most westerly buildings to be engulfed in the Great Fire of London.

-Barebone died at the end of 1679 and was buried on 5 January 1680 in the parish of St. Andrew Holborn.
+Barebone died at the end of 1679 and was buried on 5 January 1680 in the parish of St Andrew Holborn.